singh-man/books/crackingTheCoding/12_cAndC++.md

 12	}
 ```

 Note that shallow_copy may cause a lot of programming runtime errors, especially with the creation and deletion of objects.
-Shallow copy  should be used very carefully  and  only when a programmer really under­ stands what he wants to do.
+Shallow copy  should be used very carefully  and  only when a programmer really understands what he wants to do.
 In most cases,  shallow copy  is used when there is a need to pass  information about a complex structure without actual duplication of data.
 One must also be careful with destruction of objects in a shallow copy.

 In real life, shallow copy is rarely used.
 Deep copy  should be used in most cases, especially when the  size of the  copied structure is small.